afrith/historical-boundary-data/README.md

 * Cadastral boundary data from the Office of the Chief-Surveyor General; the easiest source for this is [from PlanetGIS](https://planetgis.co.za/browse.php?id=11).
 * Cadastral survey diagrams, which can be downloaded from the [CSG website](http://csg.drdlr.gov.za/esio/searchindex.htm).
 * Hattingh, P.S.
 (1977). ["Bophuthatswana at a Glance"](https://journals.co.za/doi/pdf/10.10520/AJA02562804_1073). *South African Journal of African Affairs*. **7** (2): 213–219. (used to confirm one particularly tricky detail).

+## provinces-1910.geojson

+Boundaries of the four former provinces of South Africa as they were at the creation of the Union in 1910 (and as they remained until the Transkei was nominally made independent in 1976).

+I constructed this several years ago, so I don't recall the exact sources I used.
+The boundary of the OFS is the same as current provincial boundaries, as is the northern border of Natal (except the eastern end around Simandlengentsha and Pongola).
+The Cape–Natal boundary still corresponds to current municipal boundaries.
+I think I digitized the Cape–Transvaal boundary from old Trig Survey maps.